aather/autobench/README.md

 ![Autobench](homepage.png)

 ## AutoBench Design
 AutoBench is built using open source phoronix test suite http://phoronix-test-suite.com benchmarking framework.
-There are ready to use benchmarks, called **test profiles**, available for running standard benchmarks like: openssl, 7zip-compress, Stream etc..
-Framework is extensible that allows easy integration of custom benchmarks.
-Test profiles are stored in directory:**/var/lib/phoronix-test-suite/test-profiles**.
-Each test profile is configured using four files listed below:
+There are ready to use standard benchmarks available like: openssl, 7zip-compress, Stream etc..
+Framework is extensible and allows easy integration of custom benchmarks.
+Each benchmark is defined as a test profile, stored in directory:**/var/lib/phoronix-test-suite/test-profiles**, and have following four files:
-- **downloads.xml (optional):**  Download instructions for benchmark source code or binaries
+- **downloads.xml (optional):**  Download instructions for downloading source code or required packages
-- **install.sh:** Instructions on compiling, if required,  and installing benchmark
+- **install.sh:** Instructions on compiling, if needed, and configuring benchmarks.
-- **test-definition.xml:** Use for setting up benchmark profile such as:  number of iterations, build dependencies, test descritpion, default options, measurement unit, supported OS, version etc..
+- **test-definition.xml:** benchmarks attributes such as: iterations, build dependencies, descritpion, measurement unit, supported OS, version, etc..
-- **results-definition.xml:** Benchmark output is filtered via unique pattern to fetch a key metric for reporting
+- **results-definition.xml:** Benchmark output is filtered to fetch a key metric use for reporting results.

 Type of benchmarks available:

 - **cpu benchmarks:** encode-mp3, ffmpeg, openssl, compress-7zip, sysbench-cpu, lmbench-mhz, kernel-build,
 - **memory benchmarks:** cachebench, stream, stream-singlecpu, sysbench-mem, lmbench-mem, lmbench-bw
+- **Storage benchmarks:**
 - **SPECjvm2008 benchmarks:** scimark-fft-large, cryto-aes, derby, compress, mpegaudio ...

 ![Autobench](cpu-mem-benchmarks.png)